 What is the best laptop backpack?
-We embarked on a meticulous testing process and examined nine of the best and most popular models on the market today.
-We tested them head-to-head in our daily travels around town, road trips, work trips and almost daily visits to the local coffee shop.
+We embarked on a meticulous testing process and examined 9 of the best and most popular models on the market today.
+We tested these 9 packs head-to-head for three months in our daily travels around town, road trips, work trips and daily commutes to the local coffee shop.
 Our side-by-side testing determined which models were the most comfortable for carrying heavy or awkward loads on foot and by bike, and which best protected our laptops.
 After performing these rigorous tests, we've determined which bags came out on top and which lagged behind.
 Keep reading to see which models were the easiest to use, looked the best, held the most items while staying organized, and were the most water resistant.

 Read the full review below >

 Test Results and Ratings

 |Displaying 1 - 5 of 9||<< Previous | View All | Next >>|

 The Osprey Flapjack was the highest scoring product in our review, and although it was followed closely by some of its competitors, it was the clear winner of our Editors' Choice Award.
 With an incredible amount of compartments, pockets, and even an external zippered side pocket, it was our favorite bag for both storage and versatility.
 This is a bag that can comfortably carry anything you need and is not limited to being an electronics carrier.
 We loved its overall design, which gives you a plethora of options for staying organized.
 It also had pockets for carrying more than one size of laptop and was one of the most water resistant bag in our tests.
 If you want a great combination of laptop protection, comfort, organization, and great features, this is an excellent bag that will help you handle whatever gets thrown your way.

 Good laptop protection

 Doesn't sit upright - needs to lean against something